cfirmo33/jobs/leapyear/README.md

 ## Good to know
 Each of their deals are over $1M with a waiting list of customer prospects They're using Haskell in the backend functional programming languages are so hot

+## Interview process
++ Phone call with CTO
++ Tech screen with VPE
++ Onsite

 ## On The Web
 + [Website](http://leapyear.io/)